A year ago, we launched locator maps – a map type you can use to show your readers where something has happened or is located.

 How can you enable the shaded relief?

 You can show shaded relief on your locator map by clicking one tiny checkbox.
 It’s turned off by default, so don’t miss it: Create a locator map (click here or click “Create a map” on our maps page) and then enable the checkbox Mountains in step 2: Design map.
 And that’s it!
-You should now see some mountains and hills.
+You should immediately see mountains and hills.

 How does it work?

 But why north-west and south-east, you ask?
 It’s not an arbitrary decision we’ve made: When the light comes from the upper left, we humans perceive mountains as mountains – and not as valleys.
-Don’t rotate a locator map with a shaded relief too much.
+So don’t rotate a locator map with a shaded relief too much.
 It will lead to “relief inversion” and look a bit odd.

 Here’s an example: